-As an independently operated, privately funded Catholic school serving children from Junior Kindergarten to Level III, Immaculate Heart of Mary School has been providing an educational alternative for the past 17 years.
-Our Director of Education, Mrs. Elaine King, has 38 years of educational experience including duties in Mathematics, French and 18 years in Administration.
+As an independently operated, privately funded Catholic school serving children from Junior Kindergarten to Level III, Immaculate Heart of Mary School has been providing an educational alternative for the past 18 years.
+Our Principal, Mrs. Elaine King, has 39 years of educational experience including duties in Mathematics, French and 19 years in Administration.
 Mrs. King, along with our professional teaching staff, promote academic excellence, good organizational, study and research skills and the ability to think critically.
 We believe that academic, character and spiritual education are the foundation for lifelong learning.History

 Why Parents Choose Our School:

 Small class sizes

 Full day Kindergarten program (English & French Immersion)

 Additional time allotted each day for Language Arts

 Music, Physical Education, and Art introduction beginning in Kindergarten

 Instrumental Program beginning in grade 5